-Initial Setting of AMDs (Revised numbering)
+Initial Setting of AMDs

 - 1. Close the valves to all accelerators on the sprinkler systems (if installed). - 2.
-Systems not being checked Close all the AMD valves. - 3.
-System being checked Verify the AMD fast fill (bypass) valve is open and the inlet/outlet (regulated) valves are closed. - 4.
+Systems not being checked: Close all the AMD valves. - 3.
+System being checked: Verify the AMD fast fill (bypass) valve is open and the inlet/outlet (regulated) valves are closed. - 4.
 Use the flow meter ball valve to relieve gas from nitrogen/air supply line to sprinkler system's AMD allowing the nitrogen generator to cycle on. - 5.
-Set nitrogen generator to bypass (air only mode) and fast fill sprinkler system with air to 3-5 psig (.2-.3 bar) below operating pressure. - 6.
-Change nitrogen generator to nitrogen mode, open the AMD inlet/outlet (regulated) valves, close AMD fast fill (bypass) valve and complete filling of sprinkler system. - 7.
+Enable Bypass on HMI in nitrogen generator (air only mode) to fast fill sprinkler system with air to 3-5 psig (.2-.3 bar) below operating pressure. - 6.
+Disable Bypass on HMI in nitrogen generator (Nitrogen Mode), open the AMD inlet/outlet (regulated) valves, close AMD fast fill (bypass) valve and complete filling of sprinkler system. - 7.
 When sprinkler system air pressure gauge reaches desired system operating pressure: - a.
 Slowly decrease AMD regulator pressure (turn counterclockwise) until pressure indicated on HMI transitions from steady pressure to climbing pressure, the AMD regulator should be properly set. - 8.
 Verify AMD operating with nitrogen generator using AMD Operation with nitrogen generator verification procedure. - 9.
-Repeat 4 thru 8 for each additional AMD connected to the nitrogen generator.
+Repeat 4 thru 8 for each additional AMD connected to the nitrogen generator. - NOTE: Once the AMD's are set, the gas pressure in the sprinkler system will fluctuate between the desired set pressure and the turn-on pressure of the nitrogen generator.

-AMD Operation with Nitrogen Generator - Verification
+AMD Operation with Nitrogen Generator: Verification

 - 1. Systems not being checked: Close all the AMD valves. - 2.
 System being checked: Verify the AMD fast fill (bypass) valve is closed and the inlet/outlet (regulated) valves are open. - 3.
-Set the cut-in (turn-on) pressure of the nitrogen generator to 3-5 psig (.2-.3 bar) below the AMD set pressure (See section 6.g., in the Maintenance Section for the Nitrogen Generator Pressure Adjustment Procedure). - 4.
+Set the cut-in (turn-on) pressure of the nitrogen generator to 3-5 psig (.2-.3 bar) below the AMD set pressure (See section 5G in the Maintenance Section for the Nitrogen Generator Pressure Adjustment Procedure.) - 4.
 Slowly drain 3-5 psi (.2-.3 bar) of pressure out of the sprinkler system. - 5.
 Use the flow meter ball valve to relieve gas from nitrogen/air supply line to sprinkler system AMDs allowing the nitrogen generator to turn on. - 6.
 Allow the sprinkler system to fill with nitrogen while monitoring the pressure on the HMI LCD display in the nitrogen generator. - a.
 As pressure increases in sprinkler system and on the HMI LCD display (through the AMD), the pressure increase will be gradual. - b.
 When the sprinkler system operating pressure reaches the AMD set pressure and the AMD closes: - i.
 The pressure on the sprinkler system air gauge will stop rising. - ii.
-The pressure on the pressure HMI LCD display will increase at a rapid pace until the nitrogen generator turns off (cut-out pressure).
+The pressure on the pressure HMI LCD display will increase at a rapid pace until the nitrogen generator turns off (cut-out pressure). - 7.
+Compare the pressure indicated on the HMI LCD display at the transition (gradual increase to rapid increase) with the pressure indicated on the system air pressure gauges. - NOTES: The pressure indicated on the HMI LCD display at the transition of gradual to rapid increase will be the pressure at which the AMD pressure regulator is currently set.